 Isel Perez focuses her practice on complex business restructuring and reorganization, including chapter 11 proceedings, bankruptcy litigation, chapter 15 proceedings, and cross-border insolvency matters.

 Isel works closely with clients to plan and develop strategies for asserting and protecting their rights in a bankruptcy setting.
-She is currently part of the team advising Nissan Motor Co., Ltd. with respect to Takata's global restructuring.
+She was part of the team that advised Nissan Motor Co., Ltd. with respect to Takata's global restructuring.

 Isel's experience in Latin America includes the representation of Atlas Pacific Engineering Co. in the Chilean insolvency reorganization proceeding of Agrofoods Central Valley Chile.
-She also participated in the representation of creditors in connection with the Commonwealth of Puerto Rico's restructuring.
-Isel recently played a significant role in the Firm's representation of Lippo China Resources, and its affiliated entities, as a lender and investor party in a chapter 11 bankruptcy of a mining company, including negotiation of the purchase of the assets via a 363 sale and various related adversary actions.
+She is also currently part of the team representing a group of creditors in connection with the Commonwealth of Puerto Rico's restructuring.
+Isel played a significant role in the Firm's representation of Lippo China Resources, and its affiliated entities, as a lender and investor party in a chapter 11 bankruptcy of a mining company, including negotiation of the purchase of the assets via a 363 sale and various related adversary actions.

 - University of Miami (J.D. summa cum laude 2016; Order of the Coif; B.A. magna cum laude 2013)